 TCM: When will the 2016 Lance 1062 be available?

 Gary: The 2016 Lance 1062 campers are being sent to dealers as we speak.

 TCM: Are there any other new model announcements coming from Lance Campers in 2015?

-Gary: We are coming out with a half ton friendly, short bed truck camper later this month.
+Gary: We are coming out with a half ton friendly, short bed truck camper.
 This is something that will go on the 2016 Ford F150 aluminum truck.
 You should be able to match the wet weight of this camper to that truck and not exceed it.
 We’ll debut it here in Truck Camper Magazine, so stay tuned.

 For more information on Lance Campers, visit the Lance website at lancecamper.com.
 Click here to request a free Lance brochure.